GoAuditsGoAudits

 • Modification Restrictions: It strictly prohibits unauthorized modifications or repairs to racking systems; damaged components must be replaced with manufacturer-approved parts only.

-• Training Requirements: The code underscores the importance of training for staff involved in racking inspections and maintenance, promoting the use of SEMA Approved Racking Inspectors (SARI) for thorough evaluations.
+• Training Requirements: The code underscores the importance of training for staff involved in racking inspections and maintenance, promoting the use of SEMA-approved racking inspectors (SARI) for thorough evaluations.

 OSHA Racking Inspection Guidelines